 - Optimize the user experience of your website by restructuring your content on your site.

 How to Track Site Search in WordPress

 Step 1: Install MonsterInsights

 The first thing you need to do is to install MonsterInsights on your site.
 MonsterInsights is the best Google Analytics plugin for WordPress.
-The plugin makes it easy to track tons of different user interactions on your site.
+The plugin makes it easy to add Google Analytics to WordPress and track tons of different user interactions on your site.

 Step 2: View Settings in Google Analytics